Early Today: International broadcasts

 MSNBC and NBC News programming, including Early Today and several other shows, is shown for several hours a day on the 24-hour news channel OSN News in the Middle East & Northern Africa region, and where available, streaming through NBC News Now, which was formerly available on Sky UK as a channel in its own right before its discontinuation in December 2023.
-NBC News Now is available on Sky Stream and Sky Glass channel 1020 as of 2025.
+NBC News Now was reinstated on Sky Stream and Sky Glass channel 1020 as of 2025.